nnellans/bash-guide/README.md

 # Case Statements

-By default, when it finds the first match it will run the given commands and then exit, with no subsequent matches being attempted.
-This behavior can be modified by changing `;;` to a different option, but see the `GSG` note below
+By default, when `case` finds the first match it will run the given commands and then exit, with no subsequent matches being attempted.
+This behavior can be modified by changing `;;` to a different option (but also see the `GSG:` note below)
-- It is common to use `*` as the final, fallback pattern as this will always match
+- As a fallback, it is common to use `*` as the final pattern as this will always match
-- You can define multiple patterns on the same clause using an OR logical operator of `|`
+- You can define multiple patterns on the same clause using the OR logical operator: `|`

 ```shell
 case expressionToMatch in